Natalia Romanova

-Natalia Romanova (born November 11, 1972) is a retired Soviet Union born female volleyball player from Peru, who competed at the 2006 FIVB World Championship in Japan.
+Natalia Romanova (born November 11, 1972) is a retired Soviet Union-born female volleyball player from Peru who competed at the 2006 FIVB World Championship in Japan.
 Her team finished in 17th place.
-Natalia married Luis Duarte and got the Peruvian citizenship.
+Romanova married Luis Duarte and obtained Peruvian citizenship.

 She played in Spain with the Spanish clubs CV Albacete and Voley Sanse Mepaban after being played for the Italian Palermo.